VPD & Humidity Control for Cannabis Grows | Royal King Seeds

 What Is VPD and Why Does It Outperform RH

-Plants regulate water loss through stomata β microscopic pores on leaf surfaces.
-When VPD is within the optimal range for a given growth stage, stomata remain open at an efficient aperture: COβ enters, oxygen exits, and water vapor escapes at a rate the roots can sustain.
-When VPD is too high, stomata close defensively to prevent wilting β and COβ uptake drops with it, directly reducing photosynthetic rate.
+Plants regulate water loss through stomata, microscopic pores on leaf surfaces.
+When VPD is within the optimal range for a given growth stage, stomata remain open at an efficient aperture: CO₂ enters, oxygen exits, and water vapor escapes at a rate the roots can sustain.
+When VPD is too high, stomata close defensively to prevent wilting, and CO₂ uptake drops with it, directly reducing photosynthetic rate.
 When VPD is too low, stomata remain closed because there is no vapor pressure gradient to drive transpiration, stalling nutrient delivery throughout the plant.

-We spent two seasons documenting VPD variance between the top and bottom canopy layers in our 4Γ4 test tents.
-Upper canopy nodes (closer to lights, higher temperature) consistently showed 0.2β0.4 kPa higher VPD than lower nodes at identical RH readings.
-Plants responded with tighter internode spacing at the top and slower-developing lower bud sites β a classic VPD stratification symptom.
-Adding a low-speed oscillating fan to homogenize the air column closed the gap to under 0.1 kPa and equalized bud development across both canopy layers.
+Published cultivation reports documenting VPD variance between top and bottom canopy layers in 4×4 tents consistently show: upper canopy nodes (closer to lights, higher temperature) typically run 0.2–0.4 kPa higher VPD than lower nodes at identical RH readings.
+Plants respond with tighter internode spacing at the top and slower-developing lower bud sites, a classic VPD stratification symptom.
+Adding a low-speed oscillating fan to homogenize the air column typically closes the gap to under 0.1 kPa and equalizes bud development across both canopy layers.

 The VPD Calculation: What the Numbers Actually Mean